CrisToCode/Users/README.md

 Remove
 --------------

-Remove user data from the file using key comming as a request parameter.
+Remove user data from the file using key coming as a request parameter.

 **endpoint**
 /user/{key}